mykepredko/GP_4x2209/README.md

 - No jumpers.
 Nothing to select or configure
 - "Orthogonal" interfaces.
 The circuitry for all the stepper motor drivers and end stops are the same, eliminating the need for wiring specific interfaces to specific devices
+- Logical grouping of connectors (for example, the Thermistor connectors are beside the heater screw terminals)
 - Mounting for Raspberry/Orange Pi zero 2w boards with pogo pin connections which eliminates the need for the user to solder on a connector
 - Color coded LEDs for power, MCU status, heaters, fans and endstop sensors
 - Enhanced silk screen information to minimize cross referencing to other sources